hyperledger/indy-hipe/text/0162-plugin-removal-helpers/README.md

 ### Rationale and alternatives
 [both-rationale-and-alternatives]: #both-rationale-and-alternatives

+Both of these features could be avoided by moving the token transactions into Indy as deprecated historical transactions.
+This would allow the history to be validated, but we don't want Indy to become a graveyard for every transaction type a plugin author defines.
+Implementing the features proposed in this HIPE is a more generic way to address the problem.

 There is a [proposal to incorporate the token plugin as an optional part of Indy](https://github.com/hyperledger/indy-hipe/tree/master/text/0161-generic-token).
-This would remove the need for the removal of the token plugin from the Sovrin ledger.
-But the features proposed in this HIPE would still be useful for the development and maintenance of other ledger plugins.
+This would remove the need for the removal of the token plugin from the Sovrin ledger, but no one has volunteered to do that work.
+Even if Indy does one day have a generic token, the features proposed in this HIPE would still be useful for the development and maintenance of other ledger plugins.